dinaypatil-web/smartfinhub/docs/prd.md

 - **Edit EMI History**: User can add, edit, or delete historical EMI payment records at any time
 - User can modify principal and interest breakdown for any EMI payment record
 - System recalculates principal/interest breakdown and accrued interest automatically when EMI history is modified
-- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:\n  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
+- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:
+  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
   - Considers all payments, additional payments, and principal adjustments made during the month
   - Adds calculated monthly interest amount to the loan account balance
   - Records interest addition as a system-generated transaction in loan account statement